There are several types of wrenches, each with its own purpose. Wrenches come in different shapes and sizes.

 Wrenches According To Socket Sizes

-Now that you have the conversion chart for your wrench sizes, let’s take a deeper look into standard sizing.
+Now that you have the conversion chart for your wrench sizes, let’s take a deeper look.

 Below is a table of SAE socket sizes.
 These refer to SAE tools, sockets, and bolts.